-Clarifications
+Reporting Clarifications

-- Reporting is done on an absolute and like-for-like basis for the aggregated environmental performance data of all discretionarily managed real estate - Disclosures have been prepared in alignments with (InRev) guidelines for ESG disclosures. - Aligned with our financial reporting, GHG emissions relate to each respective calendar year. - We have used the operational control method to outline our carbon footprint boundary.
-Corporate emissions are not included within scopes 1 and 2 as they are considered within DTZ Investors' parent companies net-zero commitment. - We have measured emissions based on the GHG Protocol Corporate Accounting Standard and emission factors provided by the UK's Department for Business, Energy & Industrial Strategy (BEIS). - GHG Emission Intensity includes reporting only on internal areas where floor area served by the energy supplies is known or can be reasonably estimated and is based on assets with a full year reporting only. - A change in reporting methodology and a variation in meters/ sites included due to updated data means that 2021 figures are not comparable with previous years reporting. - Environmental certifications include BREEAM and Fitwel. - Scope 3 emissions only include emissions associated with tenant consumption of electricity and gas.
-Gaps in tenant data existed and were addressed using industry 'typical practice' benchmarks from CIBSE Guide F and calculated using asset class and floor area.
-Additional works will be completed in 2022/23 to calculate the emissions of purchased goods and services.
+- Reporting is done on an absolute and like-for-like basis for the aggregated environmental performance data of all discretionarily managed assets. - Disclosures have been prepared in alignments with (InRev) guidelines for ESG disclosures and checked by external consultants Cushman and Wakefield. - 2022 Scope 1, 2 and 3 emissions have been externally verified by AESG. - · Aligned with our financial reporting, GHG emissions relate to each respective calendar year. - We have used a financial control method to outline our carbon footprint boundary. - We have measured emissions based on the GHG Protocol Corporate Accounting Standard and emission factors provided by the UK's Department for Business, Energy & Industrial Strategy (BEIS). - GHG Emission Intensity includes reporting only on internal areas where floor area served by the energy supplies is known or can be reasonably estimated. - A change in reporting methodology and a variation in meters/ sites included due to updated data means that 2022 figures are not comparable with previous years reporting. - Where gaps exist in tenant electricity and gas consumption these were addressed using industry 'typical practice' benchmarks from CIBSE Guide F and calculated using asset class and floor area.
+Additional works will be completed in 2022/23 to calculate the emissions of purchased goods and services. - Scope 1 and 2 emissions intensity figures do not include consumption or floor areas associated to vacant areas where consumption is the responsibility of DTZI. - Upstream leased asset data was not available before 2021, so an average consumption figure was taken from the available data - A location based emissions reported methodology has been utilised in order to help clarify the actual reductions in consumption levels.
+Therefore, the purchase of renewable electricity by DTZI and tenants is not considered within emissions reporting. - · Reported data covers all discretionarily managed asset.